-- 15.2.
+- the meeting and as soon as practicable after its commencement disclose the fact and shall not take part in the consideration or discussion of the contract or other matter or vote on any question with respect to it - see paragraph 15.6. - 15.2.
 Board Directors and Officers present will be invited to declare any new or undeclared interests at the commencement of all meetings of the Trust Board. - 15.3.
 Notwithstanding the provisions of 15.1 and 15.2 above, Board Directors are required to register, on being appointed, any significant pecuniary or other interest material and relevant to the business of the Trust.
 This information is to be updated as may be necessary and recorded in the Minutes of the Board.
 The declaration should include: - 15.3.1.
-Directorships, including non-executive Directorships held in private companies or PLCs.; - 15.3.2.
+Directorships, including non-executive Directorships held in private companies or plcs.; - 15.3.2.
 Ownership or partnership of private companies, businesses or consultancies likely or possibly seeking to do business with the Trust; - 15.3.3.
 Majority or controlling shareholdings in organisations likely or possibly seeking to do business with the Trust; - 15.3.4.
 A position of authority in a charity or voluntary body in the field of healthcare or social services; and - 15.3.5.
 Any material connections with a voluntary or other body contracting for services with NHS organisations. - 15.3.6.
 Any other commercial interest in a decision before a meeting of the Trust Board. - 15.4.
 The Secretary of State may, subject to Regulations, terminate the appointment of any Non-Executive Director who fails, as required, to declare a pecuniary or other interest.
 In the case of a Board Director who fails to declare an interest or is found to have used his/her position or knowledge for private advantage, the Board may take disciplinary action leading to his/her dismissal.
-Any suspicion of fraud or bribery will be referred by the Director of Finance to the LCFS for further investigation, or in cases where the Director of Finance is alleged to be involved a report will be made direct from the delegated responsible Board member. - 15.5.
+Any suspicion of fraud or bribery will be referred by the Director of Finance and Performance to the LCFS for further investigation, or in cases where the Director of Finance and Performance is alleged to be involved a report will be made direct from the delegated responsible Board member. - 15.5.
 The Secretary of State may, subject to conditions as he may think fit to impose, remove any disqualification in any case in which it appears to him in the interest of the National Health Service that the disqualification should be removed. - 15.6.
 The Board may exclude a Board Director from a meeting of the Board at which any contract, proposed contract or other matter in which he/she has a pecuniary interest, direct or indirect, is under consideration.